 Many workers are subjected to periodic drug testing as well as drug tests after an employee has sustained a work injury.
-This test is typically to ensure you were not inebriated or under the influence of a narcotic before the accident.
+These tests are typically performed to ensure you were not inebriated or under the influence of a narcotic before the accident.
 Drug testing may be requested immediately after a workplace accident or during the treatment process for a work-related injury.

-If you’re having trouble getting your benefits after a work injury, let our Santa Ana workers' compensation attorneys help.
+If you’re having trouble getting your benefits after a work injury, let our Santa Ana workman's comp attorneys help.
 Ufkes & Bright is a firm with more than 50 years of combined experience to offer your case.
 Let us discuss your situation with you in a free case consultation.

 Get started on your case by calling us at (714) 909-2609 or filling out our online form today.